Eukla/ETS/README.md

 ## Downloading the data

 For downloading the data run the script `download_data.sh` found in the script folder.
 The downloaded data can be found inside folder `data`.
-Over 100 datasets are available, derived from the [UCR library](https://www.cs.ucr.edu/%7Eeamonn/time_series_data_2018/).
+10 datasets are available, derived from the [UCR_UEA library](https://www.timeseriesclassification.com/).
 Multivariate datasets from the Biological and Maritime field are also provided.

 ## Experimental Setup